-Is your work being slowed down by a malfunctioning machine?
-If it isn’t feasible or cost effective to keep bringing your sewing machine in for servicing, it’s time to roll up our sleeves and learn how to do it ourselves!
+All sewing machines need servicing from time to time.
+If it isn’t feasible or cost effective to keep bringing your own sewing machine in for servicing, it’s time to roll up our sleeves and learn how to do it ourselves!

 What will be included: